-Have you ridden the Polar Express in Spencer, North Carolina?
-The North Carolina Transportation Museum in Spencer, NC is home to an impressive collection of trains, automobiles, aviation, and other transportation equipment representing over 100 years of transportation history.
+Have you ridden the Polar Express in Spencer, NC?
+The North Carolina Transportation Museum in Spencer, North Carolina is home to an impressive collection of trains, automobiles, aviation, and other transportation equipment representing over 100 years of transportation history.
 But every year as Christmas approaches, the North Carolina Transportation Museum transforms into a popular stop for the famous Polar Express.
 Climb aboard for a magical ride to the North Pole!

 Looking for more day holiday day trips?
 We have them on our Guide to Holiday Day Trips Near the Upstate.